OxyHQ/oxy-api/README.md

 ## Overview

-Oxy API is a robust backend service built with Express.js and TypeScript.
+Oxy API is a robust backend service built with Express.js and TypeScript for the OxyHQServices module.
+It provides secure file management, authentication, and real-time communication capabilities for the Mention platform.

 ## Tech Stack

 - Node.js with TypeScript
 - Express.js for REST API
 - MongoDB with Mongoose for data storage
+- GridFS for file storage
 - Socket.IO for real-time features
 - JWT for authentication

+## Features

+- Secure file upload, storage, and retrieval
+- User authentication and authorization
+- Real-time communication
+- RESTful API endpoints
+- Token-based security
+- Error handling and logging

 ## Getting Started